cpouchon/ORTHOSKIM/README.md

 ## 3. Pipeline description

 The gene capture is driven on genomic or transcriptomic global assemblies.
-This allowed to capture from a single assembly run different targeted genes (*e.g.* chloroplast, mitochondrial and ribosomal genes) thanks to alignments of contigs into gene database.
+This allowed to capture from a single assembly run different targeted genes (*e.g.* chloroplast, mitochondrial and ribosomal genes) thanks to mapping of contigs into gene database.

-ORTHOSKIM pipeline uses different mode to compute the databases, capture targeted regions, align them between taxa, or to check assemblies.
+ORTHOSKIM pipeline uses different mode to compute the databases, capture targeted regions, align them between taxa, or to check assemblies (see Figure 1).

 > **NOTE**: A *mode_done.log* file is created containing samples that were correctly processed, whereas unprocessed samples were added into *mode_error.log* file.
 This file could be used to remove processed samples from the initial sample file if the script has to be rerun.
 Command lines are also print if users want to rerun specific commands on samples.

 ### 3.1.
 Database (optional)

-ORTHOSKIM provides a mode to create gene database for the mitochondrial, chloroplast and ribosomal regions with `-m database` mode along with `-t mitochondrion, chloroplast, nucrdna` targets.
-To do this, genomic annotations of these compartments has to be collected across taxa in a single file for each regions and set into the config file.
+ORTHOSKIM provides a mode to create gene database for the mitochondrial, chloroplast and ribosomal regions with `-m database` mode along with `-t mitochondrion, chloroplast, nucrdna` targets (purple arrows in Fig. 1).
+To do this, genomic annotations for these compartments has to be collected across taxa in a single file and set into the config file.

-ORTHOSKIM will then extract all notified CDS, rRNA and tRNA genes and align them into given seeds thanks to *exonerate* to keep a standard gene name.
+ORTHOSKIM will then extract all notified CDS, rRNA and tRNA genes and align them into given seeds thanks to *EXONERATE* to keep a standard gene name.
 Output files (l.
-38-39, 44-46 and 48) are created containing a bank of genes, all well identified.
+40-41, 46-48 and 50) are created containing a bank of genes, all well identified.
 Only genes given for the seeds will be included.

 > **NOTE**: Users have to collect all three genomes and corresponding seeds to run ORTHOSKIM (or two for non plant model) as a selection is done on contigs thanks to the different genomes (see 3.3.1.b. section).
 If users want to capture nuclear or busco markers, this step is skipped.
 In such case, users have to collected genes of reference for these markers into the *config_orthoskim.txt* file, by following instructions for the sequence header.

 We also supplied with ORTHOSKIM a function, *SortDB.py*, to reduce the reference datasets of genes and genomes by family (as whole genomes are mapped during the contigs selection step), in order to reduce the computational time of capture (see section 4.2.1).

 ### 3.2.
 Global assemblies and cleaning

 #### 3.2.1. genomic/transcriptomic assembly

-Global assemblies are performed for each taxon of the taxa file (l.7) by using [SPAdes](http://cab.spbu.ru/software/spades/) and have to be run using the `-m assembly` mode and `-t spades` or `-t rnaspades` target (according to the type of library).
+Global assemblies are performed for each taxon of the taxa file (l.7) by using [SPAdes](http://cab.spbu.ru/software/spades/) and have to be run using the `-m assembly -t spades` or `-m assembly -t rnaspades` target, according to the type of library (green arrows in Fig. 1).
 [SPAdes](http://cab.spbu.ru/software/spades/) will be run by using the assembly options (<font size="2">**$THREADS**</font>,<font size="2">**$MEMORY**</font>,<font size="2">**$KMER**</font>) specified in the config file (l.
 4, 8-9).

 ORTHOSKIM will then output a *samplename/* subdirectory into the <font size="2">**${RES}/Assembly/SPADES/**</font> or <font size="2">**${RES}/Assembly/RNASPADES/**</font> given per sample included in the taxa file.

 After [SPAdes](http://cab.spbu.ru/software/spades/) runs, ORTHOSKIM has to preprocess SPAdes scaffolding contigs by renaming the file according to the same sample name provided in the taxa file and ordering them into <font size="2">**${RES}/Assembly/Samples/unfiltered/**</font> directory.
-This is made under `-m reformate` mode and `-t spades` or `-t rnaspades` targets according to the version used.
+This is made under `-m format` mode and `-t spades` or `-t rnaspades` targets according to the version used.

 #### 3.2.2. assemblies cleaning

-The capture of genes will be run only on cleaned assemblies after running `-m cleaning` mode.
+The capture of genes will be run only on cleaned assemblies after running the `-m cleaning` mode.
 This step identifies contigs which are not expected in the assembly dataset and removes them.

-To do this, all contigs are blast against rRNA databases SILVA and RFAM supplied in [sortmerna](https://github.com/biocore/sortmerna) (v.4.2.0), composed of the 5S, 5.8S, 16S, 23S, 18S and 28S genes for bacteria, archaea and eukarya.
-Moreover, contigs are also blasted against to own DBFAM database including a subset of chloroplast, mitochondria and nucrdna genomes for eukarya.
+To do this, all contigs are mapped with [BLAST](https://BLAST.ncbi.nlm.nih.gov/BLAST.cgi?PAGE_TYPE=BLASTDocs&DOC_TYPE=Download) against rRNA databases SILVA and RFAM supplied in [sortmerna](https://github.com/biocore/sortmerna) (v.4.2.0), composed of the 5S, 5.8S, 16S, 23S, 18S and 28S genes for bacteria, archaea and eukarya.
+Moreover, contigs are also mapped against to own DBFAM database including a subset of chloroplast, mitochondria and nucrdna genomes for eukarya.
-The best hits are identified for each contigs, and only contigs mapping to the expected taxonomy are kept according to the taxonomy corresponding file provided (*~/OrthoSkim-master/ressources/rRNA_database_taxonomy.txt*).
+The best hits are identified for each contigs, and only contigs mapping onto the expected taxonomy are kept.
 The expected taxonomy is set by the user at the line 12 (<font size="2">**$TAXONOMIC_PHYLUM_EXPECTED**</font>).

 > **NOTE:** Please check the taxonomy provided in the ~/OrthoSkim-master/ressources/rRNA_database_taxonomy.txt file to set a correct phylum (*e.g.* "Embryophyta", "Eumetazoa","Arthropoda","Annelida" etc).
 We also recommend to keep low values for parameters of <font size="2">**$SIMILARITY_CONTA_THSLD**</font> and <font size="2">**$MAPPING_CONTA_LENGTH**</font> (l.
 10-11) as a taxonomic comparison is done between entries in the database.

 ### 3.3.
 Gene capture

-The capture of targeted genomic regions is made using the `-m capture` mode according to three steps:
+The capture of targeted genomic regions is made using the `-m capture` mode (blue arrows in Fig. 1), according to three steps:

 #### 3.3.1.
 Selection